nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 `todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

+### Viewing the highlight menu of a store: `menu`
+View the highlight menu items of the store, along with their prices.

+Format: `menu INDEX`

+* The `INDEX` is the index of the store in the displayed store list.

+Example of usage:

+`menu 2`

 ## FAQ

 **Q**: How do I transfer my data to another computer?